Unhappy Circuit

 - Supported by Asia Culture Center

-Morse code and computer logic systems have similarities in terms of decoding information in binary.
-In particular, Morse code, which digitizes human language, becomes a medium language that connects computer and human languages.
+Morse code and computer logic systems share similarities as binary systems.
+In particular, Morse code, which digitizes human language, becomes a medium that connects humans and computers.

 - Format: Album (CD, Digital)